Blazemeter/jmeter-bzm-plugins/jmeter-parallel-http/Parallel.md

 Use option _Generate parent sample_ to generate one parent sample that unite all child elements

+### Limitations

+Parallel Controller does **not** support work with **Transaction Controller** so if used you can get an unexpected results.
+If you decide to use these controllers together familiarize yourself with already known problems that described in [roadmap](#roadmap)

 [Download Example Test Plan](ParallelController.jmx)

 ## Parallel Sampler